Basics for Ice Fishing

 Drilling a grid of ice holes is also an effective approach.
 Once you have drilled your grid, you can drop your Deeper into each hole to monitor how the depth changes and locate the best spot.

-Finally, if you have been able to map an area in summer using your boat / kayak, or from the shore with your Deeper PRO+, you can use the map to return to the best spots in hard water season.
+Finally, if you have been able to map an area in summer using your boat / kayak, or from the shore with your Deeper PRO+ or CHIRP+, you can use the map to return to the best spots in hard water season.